Prompting our users to update their plugins

 Of course, given your prior responses, it’s doubtful that you will even bother to read this posting to the end.
 It’s sad, really.
 I remember a time not too long ago that “arrogant bastard” referred to a pretty decent ale, and nothing else.

-5. Jorge Villalobos Author
+5. Jorge Villalobos wrote on

 You’re right, I didn’t bother reading this.

-6. ASilver
+6. ASilver wrote on

 Which speaks far more to your character then to mine.
 After all, you consider someone actually taking the time to address and correct your bullshit claims to be both a waste of both time and energy.
 But then again, no one here expected an arrogant bastard like yourself to do more then ignore anything that doesn’t dovetail with your own narrow worldview.
 Even so, it gladdens my heart to see the baby throw such a pissy tantrum.
 Apparently, reading takes far too much effort for you manage.
 That was the point you were trying to make, right?
 Or was it that the use of lots of big words simply scares you?
 In any case, I hope you didn’t wet yourself in the process of trying to be bold via copout.
 That would just be embarassing.
 (It also makes me wonder how many excuses you had in school for not reading your assignments.
 I’d wager that they were somewhere in the low triple digits, given the way you shirked from my words).